What is the Y?

 New Year’s Eve*

 You can view all of our branch hours by visiting our locations pages (click “Locations” in the top navigation).

 +What is included with membership?

 You can view most of our member benefits online.
-While many classes and group fitness experiences are free, there may be additional fees for care, specialty or instructional programs, such as swimming lessons, martial arts, Pilates Reformer or cooking classes. (please have “online” link to our membership page.)
+While many classes and group fitness experiences are free, there may be additional fees for care, specialty or instructional programs, such as swimming lessons or martial arts.

 +Can members bring guests to the Y?